shashisadasivan/SSD365VSAddIn/README.md

   - call .\CopyDLLsToExtensionFolder.ps1

 # Features

+## Settings based object creation
+Create settings per Model from the main menu Dynamics D365 > AddIns > Model Settings (SS D365) The files are stored in the same folder where the DLL's are referenced by visual studio.
+The labels to update are in the settings form, so that not all languages are updated. (possible bug when multiple file id are used)

 ## Create Code extension
 Right click a Table, Class, Data entity, Form to create a class extension for it